AndrewJetLee/anime-archive-client/README.md

 ![aa-browse-page](https://user-images.githubusercontent.com/73206753/162075224-4cd63406-021b-4b56-bb76-f4e8c085e1da.gif)

 * React was particularly useful in creating reusable components that were recycled in multiple pages.
-* One such instance is the "List" component of media elements on the browse page.
+** E.g. List component as shown above that renders a grid layout of media elements on the browse page.
-* This list component also has infinite scroll capability that did not need to be implemented more than one time.
+* This List component also has infinite scroll capability only needed to be implemented once.

 ![aa-seasonal-page](https://user-images.githubusercontent.com/73206753/162076015-d9471083-b616-4285-a51a-0a678bff14d3.gif)